Desbordante/desbordante-core/README.md

 * Association rules (discovery)
 * Numerical association rules (discovery)
 * Matching dependencies (discovery)
+* Denial constraints
-* Variable heterogeneous denial constraints (validation)
+   - Exact denial constraints (discovery and validation)
+   - Approximate denial constraints, with $g_1$ metric (discovery)

 The discovered patterns can have many uses:
 * For scientific data, especially those obtained experimentally, an interesting pattern allows to formulate a hypothesis that could lead to a scientific discovery.
 In some cases it even allows to draw conclusions immediately, if there is enough data.
 At the very least, the found pattern can provide a direction for further study.